Git-native · Sandboxed · HackerOS Ecosystem

 CommandDescription

-hpm search <query>Search by name or description — fast HTTP fetch, never clones git
+hpm search <query>Search by name or description — HTTP only, never clones git

-hpm listList all installed packages and their versions
+hpm listList all installed packages with versions and pinned status

 Maintenance Commands